ParallelAgile/CodeBot/codegen-process-guide/low-code/task-oriented-apis.md

 > More often than not, there's a 1:1 correlation between a task and a use case.
 So we do recommend first modeling the use cases, then associating each one with the relevant endpoint.
 This provides a linkage that's in turn useful for identifying and tracing test cases.

-CodeBot does generate some task-oriented endpoints automatically - in particular, `login` and `register`.
-But it's possible to define additional task endpoints, to create an entire REST API that's structured around goals (use case driven) and not simply based on CRUD operations.
+CodeBot does generate some task endpoints automatically - namely, `login` and `register`.
+But it's possible to define additional task endpoints, to create an entire REST API that's structured around goals (use case driven) and not simply based on [CRUD operations](../../codebot-reference/crud-operations).

 This in turn can help with defining a more secure API, as data access and updates can be granted based on specific use cases, and not just fine-grained table/row access.

-## Why task-oriented?
+## Why task-based?
 (Practical reasons)

 Taking `register` as an example, in reality it may combine the following CRUD operations: